 Bullet Bob Armstrong Loses His Nose in the Gym

 During a workout in late 1983, Armstrong suffered a horrific injury.
-During a training session at a gym in Wheeling, West Virginia, Armstrong was doing dumbbell presses on a bench that collapsed underneath him.
-His nose was completely torn off of his face, both cheekbones were broken, and he suffered several lacerations.
+During a gym training session in Wheeling, West Virginia, Armstrong was doing dumbbell presses on a bench that collapsed underneath him.
+His nose was completely torn off his face, both cheekbones were broken, and he suffered several lacerations.
 The others working out with him rushed him to the hospital.
-Fellow wrestler Jake “The Snake” Roberts found Armstrong’s nose, where it had been swept into a corner.
+Fellow wrestler Jake "The Snake" Roberts found Armstrong’s nose, where it had been swept into a corner.
 Reconstructive surgery set Bob on the road to recovery, but it took a long time, and when he returned to TV, Armstrong didn’t look the same.

 "It was hard to look in the mirror," Armstrong told the Dothan Eagle during a 2009 interview.
 "I looked in the mirror, and it wasn’t me.
 I looked out the window in the back of the house and just cried."
 [Editor’s note: the linked story contains a factual error, stating that Armstrong’s injury happened in 1982.
 However, his facial injury happened after his 1983 heel run in Southeastern.]

-But when Brad Armstrong passed away on November 1st, 2012, it wasn’t just a blow to the Armstrong wrestling family, it was a loss for all of wrestling.
+But when Brad Armstrong passed away on November 1st, 2012, it wasn’t just a blow to the Armstrong wrestling family; it was a loss for all of wrestling.